https://propellerads.com/publishers/?ref_id=mNXh

 On your way to Siruma:

-1. Aside from your personal belongings (clothes and others), you need to buy some snacks and drinks in the town proper or in Barangay San Vicente to keep you from thirst and hunger in case of any unexpected occurrence.
+1. In addition to your personal belongings (clothes and others), you need to buy snacks and drinks in the town proper or in Barangay San Vicente to prevent thirst and hunger in case of an unexpected occurrence.

 For island hopping

-1. Bring your pack lunch if you intend to do the hopping for the whole day or snacks if not.
+1. Bring your packed lunch if you intend to hop for the whole day or snacks if not.

 2. Bringing enough bottled water and other drinks is a must.